 As teaching is a field that is constantly changing, staying up to date is important.
-Many college programs stress the importance of reading trade books, listening to education podcasts and keeping up with the political side of education, but it is just as important to hear first-hand stories from real teachers.
+Many college programs stress the importance of reading trade books, listening to education podcasts, taking teacher’s aide courses and keeping up with the political side of education, but it is just as important to hear first-hand stories from real teachers.

 The five titles below are must-reads and can inspire young teachers to learn more about the field of education.
 Although these books are based in education, they are great reads for everyone, especially those who attended public schools.

 1. “Educating Esmé: Diary of a Teacher’s First Year” by Esmé Raji Codell

 Every education major has their student-teaching experience and the image of their first classroom in the back of their mind.
 At times, the idea of being alone in the classroom with 25 students might seem daunting.

 “Educating Esmé: Diary of a Teacher’s First Year” offers an amazing glimpse into the first year of Esmé Codell, a fiery and independent teacher.
 Even when her principal and administrators wouldn’t cooperate, Codell approaches her job with excitement and ambition.

 Her hard work pays off, as readers get to see her students grow tremendously throughout the book.
 Told in a diary format, readers get a behind-the-scenes look at how Esmé handles the highs and lows of her first year.
 With no shortage of touching as well as hair-pulling moments, the work is a great first dive into books about teaching.
 Codell provides great ideas to include in your own classroom and lessons on how to be yourself in front of a class.